isomerpages/moe-punggolsec/_signature-programmes/Applied Learning Programme in Environment Education.md

 **_Learning Journey to Kok Fah Technology Farm_**

 Students visited Kok Fah Technology Farm as part of their ALP module in ‘Waste Management’.
-They learn about the workflow and climate control processes in Kok Fah Farm’s Showcase Greenhouse and how technological and scientific advancements over the years can help to increase food productivity efficiently.
-The Farm guides also discuss the pros and cons of different farming systems and how these systems assist in increasing food security in a land-scarce Singapore.
+They learned about the workflow and climate control processes in Kok Fah Farm’s Showcase Greenhouse and how technological and scientific advancements over the years can help to increase food productivity efficiently.
+The farm guides also shared about the pros and cons of different farming systems and how these systems assist in increasing food security in a land-scarce Singapore.

 <figure>